 Fledging time: 37-42 days

-Habitat and Distribution: During the breeding season Hen Harriers are very much birds of upland heather moors, mostly in Scotland.
+During the breeding season Hen Harriers are very much birds of upland heather moors, mostly in Scotland.
 Elsewhere in their large world range, across Europe and Asia they have a wider habitat tolerance when breeding, and can be found in grassland, agricultural crops and even marshes.
 A tiny population occurs in northern England, with others in North Wales and in Ireland.
 In certain areas, they are more commonly encountered, such as on Orkney and Isle of Man.
 In winter they are found more widely across the country and can, potentially, be found anywhere there are open habitats, although they favour rough grasslands and heaths.

-Movements: Hen Harriers range widely in their first couple of years before settling to breed and may travel far from their natal sites.
-In winter British birds may move to lower altitudes, and may head south into England or even further afield, although ringing has shown that many of the birds that occur in southern England in winter have originated from northern and central Europe.
+Hen Harriers range widely in their first couple of years before settling to breed and may travel far from their natal sites.
+In winter British birds may move to lower altitudes and may head south into England or even further afield, although ringing has shown that many of the birds that occur in southern England in winter have originated from northern and central Europe.
 Other populations of Hen Harriers are strongly migratory.

-Feeding: Hen Harriers, as with all the harrier species, hunt low over the ground, slowly quartering an area looking and listening for prey.
+Hen Harriers, as with all the harrier species, hunt low over the ground, slowly quartering an area looking and listening for prey.
 They principally take small birds and small mammals, but they are adaptable and will take insects, reptiles and amphibians when available.
 They often target nestlings, and will tackle larger prey, which they have been observed drowning to subdue.
 Hen Harriers have also been seen hunting bats.
-Nestlings of passerines and waders are targeted, but the high density of gamebirds in the habitats that Hen Harriers breed in means that grouse chicks are targeted, usually when the harriers have extra demands due
+Nestlings of passerines and waders are targeted, but the high density of gamebirds in the habitats that Hen Harriers breed in means that grouse chicks are targeted, usually when the harriers have extra demands due to feeding their young.

-Marsh Harrier
+Common name: Marsh Harrier

-Circus aeruginosus
+Scientific name: Circus aeruginosus

 Size: Average 52cm, wingspan 122cm.
-Females (670g) larger than males (540g).
+Females (670g) larger than males (540g)

-Status.
-Resident breeding bird.
-Migrant and passage visitor.
+Status: Resident breeding bird.
+Migrant and passage visitor

 Conservation status: AMBER (recovered from historical decline, but recent population and range declines)

-Lifespan: Average lifespan is 6 years, with an adult survival rate of 74% year on year.
+The average lifespan is 6 years, with an adult survival rate of 74% year on year.
 First year survival is not known, but birds have a 15% chance of reaching their third year, when they will begin breeding.
 The oldest known wild bird in the world, was 6½ years old (ringing recovery).

-Nesting: Invariably, Marsh Harriers nest on the ground in long vegetation.
+Invariably, Marsh Harriers nest on the ground in long vegetation.
 British Marsh Harriers have always nested in reed beds, although in Europe they nest in rank vegetation and even in agricultural crops.
 Since recolonising, some British harriers are starting to show a wider breeding habitat, with records of crop-breeding and even moorland-breeding.
 This change of behaviour should offer opportunities for the recovering population.
 It is common for males to support more than one female.
 On occasion one male may be paired with three females, although breeding success is often lower as the male is not able to provision all the nests and chicks sufficiently.

 Number of eggs: 4-5